Just wait till you see what I'm eating on the road these days! Food trucks are the perfect way to get great value when you travel.

 Food trucks are a perfect solution for the value minded traveler in search of a delicious, affordable lunch with a dash of real local spirit.
 Food trucks offer lower prices than the average restaurant, passing on the benefits of their minimal overhead.
 While their menus may be limited, what they do make, they make very well – they wouldn't stay in business otherwise!
 Lunch trucks also allow a young chef’s raw talent to shine through.
 Their creativity isn't stifled from years of being a sous chef and their pockets needn't be deep to afford their own place.

 Of course, not all food trucks are perfect.
 You will inevitably get a certain percentage of trendy, overpriced meals that are inexplicably popular.
 If you're not sure if a food truck is a good choice, just look at the line.
-If it's long, fast moving, and filled with people from all walks of life (from student, to business exec, to worker, to families), chances are it's right for you!
+If it's long, fast moving, and filled with people from all walks of life (from student, to business exec), chances are it's right for you!
 Remember, it’s not great value because it comes from a truck – it’s the price, quality, and flavor that makes it a wonderful deal.

 Increasingly, municipalities and food lovers are creating websites and apps that track the rotating locations and schedules of the food trucks, making it easier than ever to find these nomadic culinary delights.
 I can't wait to try more on my future travels!